 IMMERSIVE DEVICES FOR VIRTUAL REALITY

-Nowadays, there are numerous virtual reality devices that can provide different levels of immersion.
-In particular, we can distinguish two levels of immersiveness:
+Nowadays, there are manifold virtual reality devices that provide with different levels of immersion.
+In particular, this immersive reality has two different levels of involvement:

 VIRTUAL REALITY IN E-LEARNING

 In traditional e-learning this aspect does not cause particular problems.
-A course is inserted into the platform (LMS) as a SCORM package, a few settings must be configured and then the course is associated with the certificate generation.
+A course is inserted into the LMS platform (learning management system) as a SCORM package, a few settings must be configured and then the course is associated with the certificate generation.
 When the user has finished to follow the course, a SCORM signal is sent to the LMS that, in turn, releases the certificate to the learner.